tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 {{</katex>}}
 <br/>

-To remove the fixed effects from the model, the time-specific means are subtracted from each variable, enablng estimation of changes **within firms** over time.
+To remove the fixed effects from the model, the time-specific means are subtracted from each variable, enabling estimation of changes **within firms** over time.

 <br/>
 {{<katex>}}